 Adjustable Length Torsos and Hip Belts

 The majority of backpacks have fixed torso lengths and hip belt sizes, which can make getting a good fit difficult because people’s body shapes and proportions vary so much.
 Some premium packs let you adjust the length of these components so you can get a personalized fit.
 While they generally weigh a bit more, getting a well-fitting backpack is usually worth it.

-Men and women ave very different anatomical needs when it comes to fitting a backpack.
+Men and women have very different anatomical needs when it comes to fitting a backpack.
 Men tend to be taller and broader across the shoulders with squarish hips, while women have bosoms and curvier hips.
-Some backpack manufacturers make shoulder pads and hip belts that are gender specific and address these differences.
+Some backpack manufacturers make shoulder pads and hip belts that are gender-specific and address these differences.
 For example, many backpacks have J-shaped shoulder straps and sternum straps designed for men that crush female breasts.
-Most women prefer a S-shaped shoulder strap that curves around their chest and is more comfortable.
-The same goes holds for hip belts.
+Most women prefer an S-shaped shoulder strap that curves around their chest and is more comfortable.
+The same holds for hip belts.

 Ventilated Backpack Frames

 Everyone sweats when they carry a loaded backpack.
 So many people prefer buying packs with ventilated frames that leave an air gap between your back and the pack to help dry your shirt faster.
 It’s a comfort thing.